jaysixco/azure-network-protocols/README.md

 Log into DC-1 as mydomain.com\jane_admin <br>
 In DC-1: <br></strong>
 <strong> First you have to create an Organizational Unit and name it "_SECURITY_GROUPS" </strong><br>
-  1. Type Active Directory in search bar and click Active Directory Users and Computers <br>
+  1. Type "Active Directory" in the start menu search bar and  then click Active Directory Users and Computers <br>
   insert screenshot <br>
-  2. Right click "mydomain.com" <br>
+  2. Right click "mydomain.com", hover mouse over "New", and click "Organizational Unit" <br>
-  3. Hover mouse over "New" > <br>
-  4. Click "Organizational Unit" <br>
   insert screenshot <br>
-  5. Name it "_SECURITY_GROUPS" <br>
+  5. Name it "_SECURITY_GROUPS" and then click "Ok" <br>
   insert screenshot <br>
   <br>
 <strong> After you create the organizational unit, add a group inside of it and name it "ACCOUNTANTS" </strong><br>